astutespruce/sarp-connectivity/analysis/prep/species/README.md

 ### Eastern Brook Trout

 Eastern Brook Trout potential distribution data were compiled by Trout Unlimited and provided to SARP on 8/30/2023.
-These include medium and high resolution flowlines.
+These are based on NHD medium resolution flowlines.
+These data are prepared and associated with NHD high resolution flowlines using `analysis/prep/species/prep_eastern_brook_trout.py`.

 ### StreamNet salmonid species